12. DXE Architectural Protocols

 not contain their current attributes.
 The DXE driver that

-produces the EFI_CPU_ARCH_PROTOCOL
+produces the EFI_CPU_ARCH_PROTOCOL is responsible for

 maintaining the current attributes of the memory regions